Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 Zip Hoodie

-• Accessible openings – snaps added to the full length of the arm to provide full exposure as needed.
+• Accessible openings: Snap buttons added to the full length of the arm to allow full exposure as needed.

 • Pockets with tube access.